 In 2007, two nurses in Oregon gave Wendy Melcher a lethal overdose.
 Though this was illegal (Oregon only allows physicians to prescribe lethal drugs), one of the nurses said she provided the overdose "because she believed [Melcher] to be in uncontrollable pain."
 However, the nurse had never noted such pain prior to the day she administered the overdose.

 The truth is that the euthanasia movement's ultimate goal is death on demand for everyone.
 "A dignified death for the terminally ill" is just the first step towards this goal.
-Philip Nitschke, a well known pro-euthanasia leader and President of the Voluntary Euthanasia Research Foundation in Australia, said in
+Philip Nitschke, a well known pro-euthanasia leader and President of the Voluntary Euthanasia Research Foundation in Australia, said in a 2001 interview

 Wesley J. Smith points out in a National Review article, "[Nitschke] has not limited his 'death counseling' to the terminally ill.
 A case in point involved Nancy Crick who made headlines when she announced on Australian television that she would commit assisted suicide because she had terminal cancer.
 When her autopsy showed she was cancer free, however, Nitschke admitted that he and Crick had known all along that she wasn't dying.
 Nevertheless, he deemed that medical fact 'irrelevant' because she wanted to die."

 Acceptance of euthanasia in select cases leads inevitably to an ever-expanding circle of those considered "killable."
 In 30 years of unpunished (and eventually legalized) assisted suicide in the Netherlands, the circle of accepted killings has been broadened to include the depressed, the disabled, and infants born with birth defects.
 Once a society accepts the right to commit suicide to prevent suffering, the right to kill to prevent suffering follows.